I experimented with making a sublimation mug without a mug press. Check out my results!

 Can you bake Infusible Ink in the oven?

-I had read about baking mugs in the oven to get them hot enough to transfer the ink without buying a specialized mug press to decorate them.
+I have read about baking mugs in the oven to get them hot enough to transfer the ink without buying a specialized mug press to decorate them.

 But then I heard there are concerns about baking the mugs and ink and then using the oven for regular food baking later.
 I don’t know if that’s really a problem or not.
 (This blog puts a mug in an oven bag before baking.)
 Some people have found that a dedicated toaster oven in their craft room works great for this purpose.

 So I forgot about the mugs for a while.